cb-rollout/rollout-javascript-example/README.md

 The [CloudBees Rollout](https://docs.cloudbees.com/docs/cloudbees-rollout/latest/getting-started-guide/) integration code can be adopted by using NodeJS and browserify to bake a single javascript file which can be executed in a standalone webbrowser

-By doing this the instruction from [cloudBees Rollout Client Side JavaScript SDK ](https://docs.cloudbees.com/docs/cloudbees-rollout/latest/getting-started-guide/javascript-sdk) was followed.
+By doing this the instruction from [CloudBees Rollout Client Side JavaScript SDK ](https://docs.cloudbees.com/docs/cloudbees-rollout/latest/getting-started-guide/javascript-sdk) was followed.